Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Hà TĩnhBáo Hà Tĩnh29/06/2025

 The Musalman was founded in 1927 by Urdu journalist and social activist Chenab Syed Azmathullah Sahi.
 At that time, India was still under British colonial rule and the independence movement was growing.
-The newspaper was founded not only to provide news but also to connect and awaken the Urdu-speaking community in the patriotic movement.
+The newspaper was established not only to provide news but also to connect and awaken the Urdu-speaking community in the patriotic movement.

 The first article was published in the presence of Dr. Mukhtar Ahmed Ansari, then President of the Indian National Congress .
 Since then, The Musalman has been maintained as a family business.
 After Chenab Syed Azmathullah Sahi passed away, his son Syed Fazlullah took over.